-Yael Stone quotes
+Yael Stone famous quotes

 • Celebrity is a national drama whose characters' parts and plots are written by the tabloids, gossip columnists, websites and interactive buttons.
 The famous don't actually have to turn up to their own lives at all.